 To run Voice Switch CLI diagnostics on the SoftSwitch, you must create a Telnet session.
-Voice Switch CLI commands are listed in VxWorks® Command Line Interface.
+Voice Switch CLI commands are listed in VxWorks® Command Line Interface on page 52.

-NOTE: All the information that is displayed in the session will also appear in the SoftSwitch log file.
+All the information that is displayed in the session will also appear in the SoftSwitch log file.